Shaul Shay

-Colonel (Res) Dr Shaul Shay served 27 years in the IDF as a paratrooper officer and in the Military Intelligence.
+Shay served 27 years in the Israeli Defence Forces (IDF) as a paratrooper officer and in the military intelligence.
 In the 1973 war he served as a paratrooper and in the first Lebanon war in 1982 he was the G2 of an armor brigade.
-In the 1990s he served as the head of counter terror branch and the intelligence officer of the Southern Command.
+In the 1990s, he served as the head of counter terror branch and the intelligence officer of the Southern Command.

 In the years 2000 – 2007, Dr Shay was the head of the IDF Military History Department.

-In the years 2007-2009 he was the deputy head of the National Security Council (NSC) of Israel.
+From 2007 to 2009, he was the deputy head of the National Security Council (NSC) of Israel.

-Shaul Shay holds BA, M.A and Phd degrees from the Bar Ilan University and he is a lecturer in the Interdisciplinary Center, Herzeliya (IDC).
+Shaul Shay holds B.A, M.A. and Ph.D. degrees from Bar-Ilan University and he is a lecturer in the Interdisciplinary Center, Herzeliya (IDC).
 He is a senior research fellow at the International Policy Institute for counter Terrorism (ICT) and former Director of Research at the Institute for Strategy and Policy (IPS) at the Interdisciplinary Center in Herzliya, Israel.

+Legal issues

+In June 2008 the Israeli Military Prosecutor filed an indictment against Shay, accusing him of fraud and breach of trust during his tenure as head of the IDF Military History Department (2003–2007).
+According to media reports, he allegedly used army resources and required subordinates to assist in his private academic and publishing work while employed as a civilian in the IDF.

+Earlier, in February 2008, Haaretz reported that Shay had been under investigation after allegedly instructing IDF soldiers to help write his books and articles.